-EXAMPLE: A Macedonian Phalanx moving adjacent to a Roman hastati unit has a Shock Must Check TQ marker placed on top of it because it must attack (7.31).
+EXAMPLE: A Macedonian Phalanx moving adjacent to a Roman hastati unit has a SHOCK MUST CHECK TQ marker placed on top of it because it must attack (7.31).
 A Numidian Light cavalry unit moving adjacent to a principes unit does not have to shock attack; however, the moving player must state his decision on whether to do so as it finishes movement.
-If he wishes it to attack, he places a Shock Must Check TQ marker on top of the unit.
+If he wishes it to attack, he places a SHOCK MUST CHECK TQ marker on top of the unit.

-7.33 Any unit issued Fire (only) orders or those simply within the activated leader's Command Range may choose to attack all enemy combat units in their (friendly) ZOCs.
+7.33 Any unit issued a Fire order or issued a Move order where 7.31 does not apply, or those simply within the activated leader's Command Range may choose to attack all enemy combat units in their (friendly) ZOCs.
 These units are given a SHOCK NO TQ CHECK marker in the Shock Designation step (8.41), to indicate they are going to Shock attack but do not have to make a Pre-Shock TQ check.
 See the introduction to 8.4.

-- Skirmishers, Scorpios, Light Infantry Archers, and Light Cavalry Archers are not Shock capable and can never Shock attack - Routed units and units In Column can never Shock attack
+- Skirmishers, Scorpios, Light Infantry Archers, and Light Cavalry Archers are not Shock capable and can never Shock attack - · Routed units and units In Column can never Shock attack